Leya-LI/LLM-API-Explorer/README.md

 ## Key Features

-- **Chat GPT API Integration**: Dive into the world of text classification with the ChatGPT API on the Kaggle SMS Spam Collection Dataset.
+- **Chat GPT API Playtime**: Dive into the world of text classification with the ChatGPT API on the Kaggle SMS Spam Collection Dataset.
 It's like sorting your spam emails, but with AI!
-- **Qwen API Integration**: Get your dialogue on with Qwen API as we chat through Single-Round Dialogue, Multi-Round Dialogue, and Stream Output Demonstrations.
+- **Qwen API Adventures**: Get your dialogue on with Qwen API as we chat through Single-Round Dialogue, Multi-Round Dialogue, and Stream Output Demonstrations.
 It's like having a conversation with a smart friend who never runs out of interesting things to say!

 ## Getting Started